-2. Patients in their 20s (older people are the most reliable).
+2. Patients in their twenties (older people are the most reliable).

-3. Patients who use Mediciad or any other government plan (those who pay cash or have private insurance are more reliable).
+3. Patients who use Medicaid or other government plan (cash or private insurance patients are more reliable).

 4. The further in time the patient schedules the appointment (get patients in quick!)